treflehq/documentation/docs/guides/filtering.md

 ### Exclude null values

 Sometimes we need to exclude results with null or empty values.
-For that, we can use the `filter_not[ATTRIBUTE]` parameter, which will exclude from the response all entries where `ATTRIBUTE` is `null`.
+For that, we can use the `filter_not[ATTRIBUTE]=null` parameter, which will exclude from the response all entries where `ATTRIBUTE` is `null`.

 For example, if we want all edible plants, we can either: